Locations:

 How to deal with weaponized incompetence

 Dealing with weaponized incompetence can be difficult, but not impossible.
-Dr. Albers says the first step is acknowledging the inequity of tasks being done by the people in the relationship.
+Dr. Albers says the first step is acknowledging that tasks aren't being divided fairly.

 Here are some ways to work through it.